 Oettinger, called Oetti by its fans, is the second-biggest brewery in Germany in terms of total beer output, second only to Krombacher as of 2018.
 Headquartered in Oettingen, Bavaria, Oettinger does not advertise its products, does not involve any intermediaries and has very few employees since its brewing process is largely automated.
 This brewery gets quite a lot of hate in Germany (even my students make fun of it) and was once king of the cheap beers in Germany before the 29 cent discount beers started popping up in supermarkets.
-Oettinger‘s advertising strategy is quite focused on convincing customers that their beers are not boring.
+Interestingly, Oettinger’s website is quite focused on convincing customers that their beers are not boring.
 Let’s see if this is true.

 Oettinger Pils is one of the most consumed beers in all of Germany.
 The classic sliver and blue bottle claims inanely that its GMO free and that the brewery has been around since 1731; at least it doesn’t have “premium” on the label.
 The Pils is 4.7% alcohol, and a 500ml bottle was bought from Fränky for 45 cents.

 Colour is pale gold with a very feeble head which dissipates seconds after pouring but leaves a bit of lacing.
-Smell is typical for cheap pils: sliced bread and metal.
-Tastes begins with some malty sweetness and finishes with some subdued spicy bitterness from the hops, which lingers a little.
-Mouthfeel is very watery with a high carbonation.
+Smell is typical for cheap pils: sliced white bread and metal.
+Taste begins with some malty sweetness and finishes with some subdued spicy bitterness from the hops, which lingers a little.
+Mouthfeel is very watery with high carbonation.
 There are no hints of skunkiness or off flavours.

 Apart from its watery simplicity, It’s quite well balanced, is surprisingly drinkable and is quite good value considering that, in my opinion, it’s basically equivalent in quality to rubbishy beers like Heineken and Stella Artois but much cheaper.
-This is quite a boring, generic beer but it is by no means the worst German pils I’ve sampled.
+This is quite a boring, generic beer but it is by no means the worst German pils I’ve ever tried.

 Rating: 4 Stars out of 10

-Oettinger Export is an export-strength lager, which is reasonably stronger than the Pils at 5.4% alcohol by volume but at the same price.
+Oettinger Export is an export-strength lager, which is stronger than the Pils at 5.4% alcohol by volume but at the same price.
 It is the second most popular offering from Oettinger and is aimed at people who want more drinkability and more alcohol.

 Rating: 3 Stars out of 10